DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 1 - Beginning the Campaign/Session Zero.md

 <li>I will allow my character to feel true, powerless fear when faced with an overwhelming threat, and allow that fear to impact my character's actions, growth, and development.</li>
 <li>I will make every reasonable effort to build meaningful short- and long-term relationships with NPCs, and allow myself to become emotionally invested in their lives and goals.</li>
 <li>This campaign requires alliances and cooperation with NPCs and other players, rather than paranoia or antisocial behavior.</li>
-<li>The DM will not try to trick me, and will give me a fair chance to avoid bad situations through clear foreshadowing.</li>
+<li>The DM will not try to trick me, and will give me a fair chance to avoid bad situations through clear foreshadowing.
+However, NPCs will withhold nonessential lore and character information unless specifically requested.</li>
 <li>This campaign will largely focus on social encounters, investigations, and exploration, and combat may occur as infrequently as once every two or three sessions.</li>
-<li>Treasure and magic items will be rare and infrequently obtained, with most rewards taking the form of relationships and alliances with friendly NPCs.</li>
+<li>Treasure, magic items, and expensive spell components will be rare and infrequently obtained, with most rewards taking the form of relationships and alliances with friendly NPCs.</li>
 <li>This campaign will take place in a "fish-out-of-water" setting, and elements from my character's backstory will not directly appear or be referenced in the campaign.</li>
 <li>It is my sole responsibility to collaborate with the DM and other players to provide my character with an internal emotional character arc if desired.</li>
 <li>Some powerful enemies will be impossible to defeat through combat, and that we will need to either gain levels, allies, or resources in order to do so.</li>